• Skip to main content

 • Dementia

-Dr. Miller is a Board-Certified Neurologist who has years of experience helping those who have suffered acute injuries along with others who have chronic brain conditions.
-He utilizes both conventional and functional medicine approaches because he understands that the body can affect the brain, and the brain can affect the body.
-They are not two separate entities, but rather one all-encompassing system that is interconnected.
+Dr. Miller is a board-certified neurologist with years of experience helping people who have suffered acute injuries, as well as those living with chronic brain conditions.
+He understands that the body can affect the brain and the brain can affect the body — they are not two separate systems, but one interconnected whole.

 Think of your body as a symphony – if one section is out of tune, the whole concert is going to be thrown off.